-Article 66 (3b) - Rules on access to payment account in the case of payment initiation services b) ensure that the personalised security credentials of the payment service user are not, with the exception of the user and the issuer of the personalised security credentials, accessible to other parties and that they are transmitted by the payment initiation service provider through safe and efficient channels".
+Article 66 (3b) - Rules on access to payment account in the case of payment initiation services

+- 3. "The payment initiation service provider shall: - b) ensure that the personalised security credentials of the payment service user are not, with the exception of the user and the issuer of the personalised security credentials, accessible to other parties and that they are transmitted by the payment initiation service provider through safe and efficient channels".